Montevideo: Rambla of Montevideo

 The Rambla is an avenue that goes along the entire coastline of Montevideo.
 The literal meaning of the Spanish word rambla is "avenue" or "watercourse", but in the Americas it is mostly used as "coastal avenue", and since all the southern departments of Uruguay border either the Río de la Plata or the Atlantic Ocean, they all have ramblas as well.
 As an integral part of Montevidean identity, the Rambla has been included by Uruguay in the Indicative List of World Heritage sites, though it has not received this status.
 Previously, the entire Rambla was called Rambla Naciones Unidas ("United Nations"), but in recent times different names have been given to specific parts of it.

-The Rambla is a very important site for recreation and leisure in Montevideo.
-Every day, a large number of people go there to take long strolls, jog, bicycle, roller skate, fish and even—in a special area—skateboard.
+The Rambla is an important site for recreation and leisure in Montevideo.
+Every day, a large number of people visit this site.
 Its 27 km length makes it one of the longest esplanades in the world.

 Montevideo is noted for its beaches, which are particularly important because 60% of the population spends the summer in the city.
 Its best-known beaches are Ramírez, Pocitos, Carrasco, Buceo and Malvín.
 Further east and west are other beaches including the Colorada, Punta Espinillo, Punta Yeguas, Zabala and Santa Catarina.